-Economic Entity 2004 \$'000 Parent Entity 2004 \$'000

 (a) Dividends paid during the year

 (i) Current year interim

-Franked dividends (4.5c per share) 7,876 7,876
+Franked dividends (4.5c per share) 7,876

 (ii)Previous year final

-Franked dividends (4c per share) 7,028 7,028
+Franked dividends (4c per share) 7,028

+-

 (b) Dividends Proposed

-In the ordinary course of events, the Portman Board would consider the declaration of a final dividend for the year ended 31 December 2004 at its board meeting at the end of February 2005.
-On the current timetable, the Cleveland-Cliffs Takeover Offer may have closed by that date.
-If the Offer Period is extended, the Portman Board presently intends to defer any decision in relation to the final dividend until the outcome of the Offer is known.
+A decision on the future dividend policy, including a final dividend for 2004, will be considered at the August 2005 Portman Board meeting.

 (c) Franking credit balance

 The amount of franking credits available for the subsequent financial year are:

-- franking account balance as at the end of the financial year at 30% 1,440 - franking credits that will arise from the payment of income tax payable as at the end of the financial year 2,370 3.810
+- franking account balance as at the end of the financial year at 30% 1,440

+- franking credits that will arise from the payment of income tax payable as at the end of the financial year 2,370

+3 810

-The Economic Entity's franking year extends for twelve months after its financial year.
+The Company's franking year extends for twelve months after its financial year.

-CASH ASSETS (CURRENT)
+NOTE 5: CASH ASSETS (CURRENT)

-Cash at bank or on hand 3,855 270
+Cash at bank or on hand 3,855

-Investments in short term money market instruments 13,898 13,898
+Investments in short term money market instruments 13,898

-17,753 14,168
+17,753